SOFIE-project/identity-authentication-authorization/README.md

 ### Configuration
-At this point no configuration is reqiured
+At this point no configuration is required.
+But later on a configuration file will be required.
+A sample configuration file will provided at conf/sample.conf

 ### Execution
 From the root directory run `python3 IAA/iaa.py`